sonatype-nexus-community/nancy/README.md

 `nancy` is written using Golang 1.13, so it is best you start there.

-Tests can be run like `go test ./... -v`
+Tests can be run like this `make test`

 ### Release Process